Hawkeye (Clint Barton): Shattered Heroes

 Following the "Fear Itself" storyline, the Avengers Academy is reopened in Palos Verdes at the former West Coast Avengers headquarters, where Barton accepts an offer to become a teacher.
 The character receives a new costume in Avengers vol. 4 #18.
 Cullen Bunn, writer of Captain America & Hawkeye, stated the costume was influenced slightly by The Avengers film.
 In 2012, Hawkeye becomes the leader of the Secret Avengers.
 The 2012 critically acclaimed Hawkeye vol. 4 solo series focuses on Hawkeye defending an apartment building from the Tracksuit Mafia with the assistance of Kate and his brother Barney.
 This series also reintroduces Hawkeye as a deaf character after a mercenary known as Kazi the Clown jammed two of Hawkeye's arrows into his ears.

 Hawkeye became a member of the New Avengers led by Sunspot at the request of S.H.I.E.L.D., who are suspicious of Sunspot's activities and want Clint to spy on them.
 However, during a conflict, Hawkeye is fired from S.H.I.E.L.D. due to deciding to side with the New Avengers against them and following Songbird's betrayal of the team as a S.H.I.E.L.D. double agent.

 Civil War II

 During the Civil War II storyline, Hawkeye shoots Bruce Banner in the head with an arrow in light of Ulysses Cain's vision of a rampaging Hulk standing over the corpses of the dead superheroes.
 During the Avengers-presided trial, Hawkeye stated that Banner approached him and asked for Hawkeye to kill him if he ever became Hulk again.
-He is acquitted of all charges and his actions heavily divided the superhero community in the Ulysses conflict.
+Hawkeye is acquitted of all charges, though his actions heavily divided the superhero community in the Ulysses conflict.